catpea/catpea-project/database/furkies-purrkies/poem-1150/index.md

 chapter: 6
 ---

-The way to fix it, is to setup a respectful paid internship, or simply pay the potential hires for learning and volunteering.
+Programmers are misunderstood, and way to fix it, is to setup a respectful paid internship, or simply pay the potential hires for learning and volunteering.

 ---